Will a DUI Conviction Effect College Acceptance, Military, or Other Job Opportunities?

 What follows are just some of the ways a DUI conviction can negatively affect the lives of young people:

 Young Professionals – Those that are just starting their professional careers can also be negatively impacted by a DUI.
-A career in the military probably won't be an option without a waiver and a critical skillset that is in high demand by the particular branch they apply to.
-For those that get a DUI while serving in the military it's a real blow to their career.
-Promotions will be much harder to come by and most active duty members end up just getting out when their time is up rather than try to make a career of it.
-There are also a whole host of federal agencies that will be off limits; the FBI, DEA, CIA, NSA and various other agencies that require a top-secret clearance.
+A career in the military probably won't be an option without a waiver and a critical skill set that is in high demand by the particular branch they apply to.
+For those that get a DUI while serving in the military, it's a real blow to their career.
+Promotions will be much harder to come by and most active-duty members end up just getting out when their time is up rather than trying to make a career of it.
+There are also a whole host of federal agencies that will be off-limits; the FBI, DEA, CIA, NSA, and various other agencies that require a top-secret clearance.
 Finally, did I mention that it stays on an individual's record forever?
 There is no expungement of a DUI in Georgia.